This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup powdered sugar

-• a few tbsp milk or heavy cream
+• a few tablespoons of milk or heavy cream

 • almond extract (optional)

-COMBINE.
-Mix together powdered sugar with drops of milk or whipping cream.
+1. COMBINE.
+Mix powdered sugar with drops of milk or whipping cream.
 Add liquid until the desired consistency is reached.
-We like it thicker, so that’s why we chose to use whipping cream and only added a little bit.

-GLAZE.
-Almond extract is optional, but if you have it, I would highly recommend using it.
-We added a few drops and mixed until smooth and creamy.
+2. GLAZE.
+Almond extract is optional.
+Add a few drops and mix until smooth and creamy.
 Top the warm Easter Rolls with glaze and serve.
-So yummy!

 By: Lil’ Luna